j-moran/NDMPy/README.md

 - Nagios 4.6.0 (Tested, but should work on other versions as well)

 ## Getting Started
+The best place to get started with this project is the installation guide located in the wiki.
+You can check it out [here](https://github.com/j-moran/NDMPy/wiki)!

 ### Nagios Setup
 - Setup templates for services